-The Office of Distance Education is to provide supplemental support for the development and delivery of distance education (online and video conferenced) programs and certificates.
+The Office of Distance Education will provide supplemental support for the development and delivery of distance education (online and video conferenced) programs and certificates.
 A key focus of Project Reach is to impact enrollment by increasing the number of students enrolled in both online and video conferenced degree and certificate programs through the development of distance education programs.

 5. Enhancing Technology Service Delivery to the NSU Campus Community: